SiGiL-Cpp/cpp-from-the-ground-up/pages/01-data.md

 image.
 But for an image, we want to keep the value `0` for "completely black", so we can't use the same trick as the text to know when to stop.

-In addition, our image is 2D, it has a width and a height.
-We will need to know that if we want to display it properly.
+In addition, our image is 2D: it has a width and a height.
+We will need to know these if we want to display it properly.

 One solution would be to store these two values, as plain integral numbers.

-For instance, a [Word](#a-different-kind-of-word) for the Width of the image, another Word for its height, and then we know that the picture will be made of *width*&times;*height* light intensity values, so we know how many Byte light-intensity value we expect next.
+For instance, a [Word](#a-different-kind-of-word) for the Width of the image, another Word for its height, and then we know that the picture will be made of *width*&times;*height* [light intensity values](#bytes-as-light-intensity), so we know how many Byte light-intensity values we expect next.

 ```illus: Example
 Suppose we have an image that is 11 pixels wide, and 8 pixels high.